 There are many other creepy pieces of history that have formed the pub’s sinister reputation.
-A man was once crushed to death by a hay bail in the pub’s courtyard.
-The cellar of the pub was used as a temporary storage space for 32 bodies of men killed in a great mining accident nearby.
-The racks these bodies were stored in still exist.
+A man was once crushed to death by a hay bale in the pub’s courtyard.
+The cellar of the pub has also been said to have been used for storage of bodies as a make-shift morgue.
 Then there’s the many dark tales of prostitution, suicide and murder that have helped build the North Kapunda Hotel’s notoriety throughout its existence.

 Visiting The North Kapunda Hotel